National Consensus Project for Caregiver Assessment: Translating Research into Policy and Practice

 Routinely, people with chronic or disabling conditions are assessed by professionals in medical, health and social service settings to determine what services or treatments they need.
 Family caregivers, however, have not had the same experience.

-To respond to the challenge of developing principles and guidelines for caregiver assessment that address practice variations in service delivery settings nationwide, in September 2005 FCA will convene a first-ever Consensus Development Conference on Caregiver Assessment.
-Guideline development will be based on available evidence from three commissioned background papers and expert professional opinion from the invitees.
-Key leaders and stakeholders representing broad-based and multidisciplinary perspectives will participate in the invitational event, with the goal of furthering quality improvement efforts and supporting better caregiver and patient outcomes.
-Conference objectives are to:
+To respond to the challenge of developing principles and guidelines for caregiver assessment that address practice variations in service delivery settings nationwide, in September 2005 FCA convened a first-ever Consensus Development Conference on Caregiver Assessment.
+Guideline development was to be based on available evidence from three commissioned background papers and expert professional opinion from the invitees.
+Key leaders and stakeholders representing broad-based and multidisciplinary perspectives participated in the invitational event, with the goal of furthering quality improvement efforts and supporting better caregiver and patient outcomes.
+Conference objectives were to:

 A White Paper, Tool Kit, agency briefings and other products and technical assistance will be developed to communicate conference results.
 The consensus development process will provide a credible foundation to begin systematic improvements in policy and practice to sustain family caregivers.

 An advisory committee is now working on plans for the conference and the scope of information and publications that will come out of the event.
 Funding for The National Consensus Project for Caregiver Assessment is provided by the Robert Wood Johnson Foundation and the California Endowment.
-For more information, contact Lynn Feinberg or Family Caregiver Alliance Executive Director Kathleen Kelly at
+For more information, contact Kathleen Kelly, Family Caregiver Alliance's Executive Director, at